Krusty Gets Busted: Plot

-Marge asks Homer to pick up ice cream from the Kwik-E-Mart on the way home from work; Homer obliges, and at the Kwik-E-Mart, he sees a man resembling Krusty the Clown committing a robbery.
-After Homer identifies Krusty in a police lineup, the latter is arrested and convicted, much to the grief of Bart.
-Taking advantage of the public outrage over Krusty's apparent criminal turn, Apu begins marketing a "clown-repelling" machine gun, while Reverend Lovejoy arranges a bonfire that the Springfield's residents use to destroy Krusty's merchandise.
+Marge asks Homer to pick up ice cream from the Kwik-E-Mart on the way home from work; Homer obliges and while there, he sees a man resembling Krusty the Clown committing a robbery.
+After he identifies Krusty in a police lineup, the latter is arrested and convicted, much to the grief of Bart.
+Taking advantage of the public outrage over Krusty's apparent criminal turn, Apu begins marketing a "clown-repelling" machine gun, while Reverend Lovejoy arranges a bonfire that Springfield's residents use to dispose of Krusty's merchandise.
 In Krusty's absence, his sidekick Sideshow Bob becomes the new host of his show, rechristening it as The Side-Show Bob Cavalcade of Whimsy, which focuses on education and classic literature while retaining The Itchy & Scratchy Show.
 Refusing to accept that his idol could have committed a crime, Bart enlists Lisa's help to prove Krusty's innocence.

 At the crime scene, Bart and Lisa recall that the robber read a magazine and used a microwave oven, which Krusty could not have done as he is illiterate and has an artificial pacemaker, which requires him to avoid microwave radiation.
-When Bart, Lisa, and Maggie visit Sideshow Bob to learn whether Krusty had any enemies, he gives them tickets to his show.
+When the duo and Maggie visit Sideshow Bob to learn whether Krusty had any enemies, he gives them tickets to his show.
 During the live broadcast, Bart is invited on stage with Bob, who dismisses Bart's points about the microwave and magazine.
 When Bob says he has "big shoes to fill", Bart remembers when Homer stepped on the robber's foot during his robbery, making him react in pain.
 Despite wearing clown shoes, Krusty has small feet and would not have felt Homer stepping on them.
 Bart deduces that Sideshow Bob is the culprit, since he had the most to gain from Krusty's downfall and his large feet literally fill his own shoes.
-To prove this to the audience, Bart hits one of them with a mallet and reveals their size as Bob reacts in pain.
+To prove this to the audience, Bart hits one of Bob's feet with a mallet and reveals their size as he reacts in pain.

-While watching the show, the police realize they failed to notice this evidence and head to the studio to arrest Bob, who confesses that he framed Krusty out of frustration for being on the receiving end of the clown's humiliating gags and felt that his true talents were wasted on his show.
-Now released following his exoneration, Krusty regains the trust of the townspeople, including Wiggum, who apologizes for mistakenly arresting Krusty, and Homer, who apologizes for misidentifying him, as he thanks Bart for his help.
-Bart hangs a picture of himself shaking hands with Krusty in his bedroom, which is refilled with Krusty decor and merchandise.
+While watching the show, the police realize they failed to notice this evidence and head to the studio to arrest Bob, who confesses that he framed Krusty out of frustration for being on the receiving end of the clown's humiliating gags and felt that his true potential was wasted on his show.
+Now released following his exoneration, Krusty regains the trust of the townspeople, including Homer and Chief Wiggum, who apologize for their respective mistakes, as he thanks Bart for his help.
+Bart hangs an autographed picture of the event in his bedroom, which is refilled with Krusty decor and merchandise.